uw-vortex/VORTEX-handbook/09-onboarding.md

 * UW Virtual Private Network (VPN): UW Instructions for [Macs](https://uwaterloo.ca/applied-health-sciences-computing/connecting-campus-vpn-mac) and [PCs](https://wiki.uwaterloo.ca/display/ISTKB/Install+the+VPN+client+on+Windows+OS+-+applies+to+IE%2C+Edge%2C+Firefox%2C+and+Chrome)

 ## Health & Safety
 All members of the VORTEX lab need to take the following courses prior to working in the lab.
-All courses (except TCPS2) can be accessed through the [UW Workday](https://uwaterloo.ca/human-resources/) website --> Learning --> Self-enrollment.
+All courses (except TCPS2) can be accessed through the [UW Workday](https://uwaterloo.ca/human-resources/) website --> Learning --> Self-enrollment, or through your LEARN page --> Self-Registration
 * Employee Safety Orientation (SO1001)
 * Workplace Violence & Harassment Awareness (SO1081)
 * AccessAbility for Ontarians with Disabilities Act (AODA) Awareness
 * WHMIS 2015 Training (SO2017 - or later)
 * [TCPS2 Ethics](https://tcps2core.ca/) Certificate
 * [CIHR Sex & Gender training courses](https://cihr-irsc.gc.ca/e/49347.html)
-* **NEW** Returning to Campus Safetly During COVID-19 (SO2036)
+* **NEW** Returning to Campus Safely During COVID-19 (SO2036)

 I would also like everyone to take the First Aid course (SO1038) when it becomes available.
 This full day course will give you Standard First Aid and CPR C with AED training, which is an incredible package for single-day training.
 It does not hurt to be prepared in the lab with participants coming in and performing exercise trials in a new environment.

+As you complete modules, please update the Lab Safety spreadsheet in the V: drive --> 1.
+Admin --> VORTEX_Safety_Checklist.

 ## Network Drive (V Drive)
 All lab members have access to the VORTEX Research Drive hosted on the UW servers.
 Each trainee will have their own research folder to house research documents and data to allow remote work, when necessary.
 To set up the network drive, follow these [instructions on the AHS website](https://uwaterloo.ca/applied-health-sciences-computing/how-map-drive).
 Remember, you must first be logged into the UW VPN if you are off campus.
 When setting up the drive, please assign it the letter V: so the name is consistent for lab discussions.
 Our drive location is:

-\\ahsfile\vortexlab$
+\\\ahsfile\vortexlab$

 Jason will submit requests for new trainees to get set up with the drive, which can be accessed by your universal UW ID and password.
 To access the drive, you will have to log into the [UW VPN](https://uwaterloo.ca/information-systems-technology/services/virtual-private-network-vpn) when off campus.